doodzik/mangosta/README.md

       child_name: {
         key: value
         $child: {
+          child_name: function() {
-          child_name: function() {//example of another factory in a factory -> call this as an regular child no changes needed var $docs;
+            //example of another factory in a factory -> call this as a regular child no changes needed var $docs;
             test_factory1.build({}, function(err, doc){
               $docs = doc;